 Description: The Estuary Program maintains a free Nature Center open to the public to share messaging about the estuarine environment and stewardship.
 Staff will maintain and upgrade exhibits in the Nature Center, as well as establish education and outreach programming in the Nature Center.
 Plans include increased integration of technology and expanded use of interactive exhibits to engage with various age groups.
-Exhibits will integrate climate change and environmental justice.
-Staff will implement strategies to increase visitor ship to the Nature Center.
+Staff will implement strategies to enhance visitor experiences in the Nature Center.
 Staff will maintain the virtual Nature Center pages on the Estuary Program website.
-Leads, Partners, and Roles: The Estuary Program is the lead for Nature Center maintenance and upgrades, in coordination with partners such as Morro Bay State Parks and the Morro Bay Natural History Museum.